wheelybird/openvpn-server-ldap-otp/README.md

  * `OVPN_DNS_SEARCH_DOMAIN` (_undefined_):  If using the remote network's DNS servers, push a search domain.
 This will allow you to lookup by hostnames rather than fully-qualified domain names.  i.e. setting this to `example.org` will allow `ping remotehost` instead of `ping remotehost.example.org`.
  * `OVPN_REGISTER_DNS` (false): Include `register-dns` in the client config, which is a Windows client option that can force some clients to load the DNS configuration.
  * `OVPN_ENABLE_COMPRESSION` (true): Enable this to add `comp-lzo` to the server and client configuration.
 This will compress traffic going through the VPN tunnel.
+ * `OVPN_IDLE_TIMEOUT` (_undefined_): The number of seconds before an idle VPN connection will be disconnected.
+This also prevents the client reconnecting due to a keepalive heartbeat timeout.
+You might want to use this setting for compliance reasons (e.g. PCI_DSS).
  * `OVPN_VERBOSITY` (4):  The verbosity of OpenVPN's logs.

  * `OVPN_MANAGEMENT_ENABLE` (false): Enable the TCP management interface on port 5555.
 This service allows raw TCP and telnet connections, check [the docs](https://openvpn.net/community-resources/management-interface/) for further information.